sarahlj/LineDeduplicator/README.md

 * Optional: Duplicate lines will be written to disk
 * Non cryptographic hash is used for memory close speed
 * low memory usage because of hashmap lookup
-* Uses all cores of a system and its optimized for 16 cores
+* Uses all cores of a system and its optimized for 16 cores and more
 * linear performance and ram usage
 * Super fast (when you come from Python or Javascript)
-* Producer-Consumer pattern used to implement concurrent
+* Producer-Consumer pattern used to implement concurrency